Enthusiastic and expert.

 Chrissy Zammit Administrative Assistant

 I have an extensive background in both retail customer service and management, as well as office administration.
-For the last 6 years, however, i have been a very happy stay at home Mum to my 3 kids, which often involves similar strategies of organisation, multi tasking, conflict management and patience!
+For the last 6 years, however, i was a very happy stay at home Mum to my 3 kids, which often involves similar strategies of organisation, multi tasking, conflict management and patience!

 While my dance experience is limited to 3 years of ballet as a child, I do a mean ‘Hot Potato’ and ‘Twinkle twinkle little star’ in my lounge room with the kids!